sephiroth74/esp32-photo-frame/README.md

 # Arduino E-Paper Photo Frame

 **esp32-photo-frame** is a firmware project for an ESP32-based digital photo frame.
-The project is designed to display images from Google Drive cloud storage on an e-paper (EPD) display, with features such as battery monitoring, real-time clock (RTC) support, and multi-language localization.
+The project is designed to display images from Google Drive cloud storage on an e-paper (EPD) display, with features such as battery monitoring and multi-language localization.
 The SD card is used for initial operations including local caching, configuration storage, and temporary files, then shut down before display operations to avoid SPI conflicts.

 <img src="assets/PXL_20251019_160143849.jpg" alt="ESP32 Photo Frame" width="600" />
 <img src="assets/PXL_20251019_160130264.jpg" alt="ESP32 Photo Frame" width="600" />